XGR Chain — Network Upgrade & Hardfork Process

 - verify sync and health

-24.2 Same genesis, fork already scheduled
+25.2 Same genesis, activation already scheduled

 - install a compatible binary before activation